Janowoj/simple-components/README.md

 - Tailwind releases new version very often, so we have to update it in the future.
 - All the styling we are going to use is unlikely to change
 - Setup directions might change by the time

+# Using Tailwind CSS:

+// 1.
+Decide on a new styling rule we want to add to our component.
+// 2.
+Go to tailwindcss.com/docs and find the styling rule we want to use.
+// 3.
+Smash Control+K as hard as possible (joke).
+// 4.
+Search for the styling rule we want to use.
+// 5.
+Add appropriate className to your element.

+# Review on Styling:

+// 1.
+Tailwind is going to remove all of default styling from the elements in our browser.
+// 2.
+We have to add all of the styling back in by using Tailwind CSS classes.

+# classnames library:

+// This is optional library;
+// It is used to conditionally add classNames to the elements.
+// Library is called 'classnames'. though prop is called 'className'.

+# Installing classnames library:

+npmjs.com/package/classnames

+npm install classnames

+# Using classnames library:

+// 1.

+If i pass in a string e.g.:
+bg-blue-500, px-3, py-1.5
+classnames library will return a string:
+'bg-blue-500 px-3 py-1.5'

+// 2.
+We can do something like this:

+let bg-color = undefined;

+if(primary) {
+    bg-color = 'bg-blue-500';
+}

+classNames=(bg-color, 'px-3', 'py-1.5');

+// 3. or this:

+const primary = true;
+const warning = false;

+classNames = ({
+    'bg-blue-500': primary,
+    'bg-yellow-500': warning,
+})

+// 4. import propTypes from 'prop-types' REMOVED from the Button.js file.

+// 5. import className from "classnames";
+ADDED to the Button.js file.

+// 6.
+When using dashes in the classNames we have to wrap them in QUOTES!!!

+To check this, we write this:

+const finalClassName = className('px-5', {
+    'bg-red-500': true,
+    'text-yellow-500': true,
+})

+console.log(finalClassName);